Tuesday, June 4, 2024

 Planning - Overview

-Here’s a detailed itinerary for your trip to Portugal, focusing on a mix of must-see attractions and off-the-beaten-path experiences.
+Here’s a detailed itinerary for your trip to Portugal, focusing on must-see attractions and off-the-beaten-path experiences.

 Friday, September 27: Arrival in Lisbon